saltstack/salt/doc/ref/states/requisites.rst

 .. versionadded:: Oxygen

-The use of ``require_any`` demands that one of the required state executes before the dependent state.
+The use of ``require_any`` demands that one of the required states executes before the dependent state.
 The state containing the ``require_any`` requisite is defined as the dependent state.
 The states specified in the ``require_any`` statement are defined as the required states.
 If at least one of the required state's execution succeeds, the dependent state